AWeidenkopf/quiz-game/README.md

-# quiz-game
+# Quiz Game

 ## Motivation:

 I've chosen to do a quiz game for two reasons.
 First, I used to love quizzes.
 Ever since a little girl, quizzes were always great fun for me.
-And second, I think quizzes are great to help the knowledge sink in, so I thought it would be fun to be able to create something that could be useful for education.
+And second, I think quizzes are great to help knowledge sink in, so I thought it would be fun to be able to create something that could be useful in education.

 ## Game screenshots: